GemWallet/gemwallet-website/docs/api/reference.md

 ### submitBulkTransactions

-Bulk submits an array of transaction payloads to the XRPL network via the extension.
+Bulk submits an array of transaction payloads via the extension.
 Each transaction in the array will be automatically autofilled, signed, and submitted.

 #### Request

 **Mandatory** - The function takes a payload of type `SubmitBulkTransactionsRequest` as an input parameter.

-- `transactions`: An array of transaction payloads to submit to the XRPL network (max 50).
+- `transactions`: An array of transaction payloads to submit (max 50).
 - `waitForHashes`:
   - If set to `false`, the function will not wait for the transaction hashes to be returned from the XRPL.
   - If set to `false`, `accepted` values will be returned for each transaction, instead of `hash`.